Zmat24/zmat-cli/README.md

 <hr><Hr>
 <br>

-# and after that actully this is a POWER
+# and after that actually this is a POWER

 <br>